openSUSE/news-o-o/_posts/2009-01-09-unofficial-kde-35-live-cd-for-opensuse-111.markdown

 A huge thanks to [Stephan 'Beineri' Binner](//news.opensuse.org/2007/10/26/people-of-opensuse-stephan-binner/), [Stephan 'coolo' Kulow](//news.opensuse.org/2007/08/09/people-of-opensuse-stephan-kulow/), and [Joe 'Zonker' Brockmeier](//news.opensuse.org/2008/07/05/people-of-opensuse-joe-brockmeier/) for their assistance and effort!

 We hope that the openSUSE community will find it useful and have a lot of fun with KDE 3.5!
-Nach ein paar tagen bekommen sie [Kontakt](https://schreib-essay.com/) das geld berwiesen